 If you have small kids or pets, flying or driving may be a no-brainer for you.
 Some pets don’t do well in cars; some kids hate to fly.
 Consider who needs to come with you on your trip, ask their opinions if you want them to have a say, and keep in mind that driving across the country with your family may be a super fun way to enjoy some time together.

 When you start your move, you should put together a budget right away and keep track of your expenses.
 This will help you know where you are financially throughout your moving process.
 Flying can run you some money, staying in motels can also run you some money.
 How many plane tickets do you need to buy?
 How much will it cost to move any cars you need to your new location?
 Is putting the miles and wear and tear on your vehicle worth the drive?
 How much money will I spend on food throughout my journey?

 These are all questions you should ask yourself when thinking about your budget.

-Your move is going to be full of ups and downs and the process may be a bit stressful at times, having a plan of attack from the start is a smart play.
+Your move will be full of ups and downs, and the process may be a bit stressful at times; having a plan of attack from the start is a smart play.
 Whether you fly or drive is up to you, but armed with the answers to the questions above, you can make a good decision and stick to it, helping alleviate some of that stress.